tuo/tuo.github.io/_posts/2021-12-04-auto-carp-fishing-part1.md

 <img src="http://d2h13boa5ecwll.cloudfront.net/20211201autofishingpart1/tough_road.jpg" style="zoom:50%;display:flex;" />

 <cite>ps: Even though I'm pretty much a minimalist with just a single fishing bag and a washbasin for fish and as a possible trash bin, I still feel a little bit exhausted when climbing up and downs.
 Don't tell me that somebody fancy carrying a barrow of heavy gears around in here.
+Hope someday Nash/Fox would come up with a helicopter for anglers.
 </cite>

 Those commercial tackle companies mainly target recreational fisheries like ponds or farm-raised syndicates, not for wild fishing.
 Isn't recreational fishing supposed to be simple, lightweight, and relaxing instead of a ...a barrow?
 Early Church Fathers and later Meister Eckhart, must feel kind of offended by the Roman Curia's long and boring church services, ceremonies, and rites (*In nomine Patris, et Filii, et Spiritu Sancti.
 Amen* - people just couldn't bear with it, so much so that they coined a word with the last two words - Sancti.
 Amen -  in Spanish for it: santiamén).